MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-administrative-units.md

 ### Scenario One: Creation of Administrative Units in Entra Portal (AAD)

-Full details on how to do this can be found here (please note that Administrative Unit administrators need a Microsoft Entra ID P1 or P2 license): [Create or delete Administrative Units - Entra ID](/entra/identity/role-based-access-control/admin-units-manage?tabs=ms-powershell).
+Full details on how to create Administrative Units can be found here (Administrative Unit administrators need a Microsoft Entra ID P1 or P2 license): [Create or delete Administrative Units - Entra ID](/entra/identity/role-based-access-control/admin-units-manage?tabs=ms-powershell).

 ### Scenario Two: Assignment and unassignment of RBAC roles to Administrative Units in Entra Portal (AAD)